coderanger/coderanger.net/content/posts/chef-and-vault.md

 ### Built-In To Chef Server

 Similarly to building the token issuer in to Vault, we could do the same on the other side and build it in to Chef Server.
-This makes me more nervous though, while the token issuer requires fairly broad permissions on the Vault side, it needs very few Chef permissions.
+This makes me more nervous though.
+While the token issuer requires fairly broad permissions on the Vault side, it needs very few Chef permissions.
 Putting things in the Chef Server means that now the whole Chef Server is effectively allowed to create any Vault token for a node policy.
 This is a much larger threat surface and sets off my security engineer mental alarms.
+Until we implement cookbook signing, there is no actual security issue with this solution though, so for now it's not completely unreasonable, just in the "makes me nervous" category.
 There is also the problem that Chef Server has no plugin structure so this would be a one-off for Vault which feels weird.

 ## Vault as the Identity Root